ahilly/Data_Bootcamp_Final_Project/README.md

 # Data_Bootcamp_Final_Project
 Ahil Rajwani's Final Project

-This project was completed by insert Ahil Rajwani in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2018.
+This project was completed by **Ahil Rajwani** in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2018.
 I certify that the NYU Stern Honor Code applies to this project.

 In particular, I have: